-It can be hard to figure out what you want to get out of therapy, especially if you’re seeing a therapist for the first time.
-However, having clear goals can make a huge difference in the outcome of therapy!
+It can be hard to figure out what you want to get out of counseling, especially if you’re seeing a counselor for the first time.
+However, having clear goals can make a huge difference in the outcome of counseling!

 What made you make an appointment?

-People often spend a lot of time thinking about seeing a therapist before they actually make an appointment.
+People often spend a lot of time thinking about seeing a counselor before they actually make an appointment.
 If you’re one of these people, what changed?
-Was there one single event, or was it a growing sense that you should try therapy?
-How long have you been thinking of seeing a therapist?
+Was there one single event, or was it a growing sense that you should try counseling?
+How long have you been thinking of seeing a counselor?

-Make sure to go over your answers with your therapist.
-This information will help your therapist figure out whether you’ve experienced a traumatic event, or are working with ongoing issues.
+Make sure to go over your answers with your counselor.
+This information will help your counselor figure out whether you’ve experiencing a one-time spike in stress, or are working with ongoing issues.
 Different approaches are better for one than the other.

 What symptoms are you experiencing?

-This is important for your therapist to know.
+This is important for your counselor to know.
 It helps them better understand your current situation.
-Plus, it allows them to design a treatment plan that will help with these symptoms.

 We also know that specific symptoms can be easier to identify than big-picture worries or issues.
 It's hard to know whether your anxiety about your relationship is healthy or unhealthy.
 It’s a little easier to recognize that you only slept for 4 hours three out of the past four nights.